Scoped AI Employees For Recurring Work

 How do I know it's working correctly?+

-Run the audit above to see your numbers.
-Then let's talk about which role to automate first.
+Run the audit above to see the work leak.
+Then let's talk about which employee should be installed first.